learnk8s/learnk8s.io/src/terraformAks/content.md

 You can think of it as a user identity (login and password) with a specific role, and tightly controlled permissions to access your resources.

-It could have fine grained permissions such as only to create virtual machines or read from a particular blob storage.
+It could have fine-grained permissions such as only to create virtual machines or read from a particular blob storage.

 In your case, you need a _Contributor_ Service Principal — enough permissions to create, and delete resources.